 Visiting Distinguished Researcher in Education

-Patricia Gándara will be in residence during October 2015, hosted by the Wayne Morse Center and the College of Education.
+Patricia Gándara was residence during October 2015, hosted by the Wayne Morse Center and the College of Education.
 Gandara is a professor in the Graduate School of Education and Information Sciences at UCLA.
 She has been a bilingual school psychologist, a social scientist with the RAND Corporation, and a director of education research in the California State Legislature.
 She also served as commissioner for postsecondary education for the State of California, and she is currently codirector of the Civil Rights Project/Proyecto Derechos Civiles at UCLA.

 Gándara’s most recent books are The Bilingual Advantage: Language, Literacy and the U.S. Labor Market (Millennium Matters, 2014), Forbidden Language: English Learners and Restrictive Language Policies (Teachers College Press, 2010) and The Latino Education Crisis: The Consequences of Failed Social Policies (Harvard University Press, 2009).